 Yes, it’s the same wax used to protect your car’s paint.
 But this time, the carnauba wax is mixed with other non-toxic ingredients to clean, condition, and polish vinyl, plastic, rubber, and faux leather surfaces.

 This product is not only good for cars since you can also use it on your boat, truck, RV, and even on outdoor furniture.
-The KevianClean Interior Defense is sold as a 24 Fl. oz. spray bottle and costs around [click here for price].
+The KevianClean Interior Defense is sold as a 24 Fl. oz. spray bottle and costs around [click here for price on Amazon].

 Now I don’t know about you, but I found the price to be a little much, especially if you consider the fact that a 28 oz. bottle of Armor All Original Protectant will only set you back around $6 to $8.
 The Armor All also comes in the same spray bottle that allows you to easily dispense the product on plastic, rubber, and vinyl surfaces.